wp-plugins/wp-staging/readme.txt

 Tested up to: 4.2.4
 Stable tag: 0.9.2

-Clone and duplicate live sites to independent staging and development sites that are available only to administrators.
+Clone, duplicate and migrate live sites to independent staging and development sites that are available only to administrators.

 == Description ==